 The son of Francine Brown, who he calls one of his heroes, David Brown was diagnosed with Kawasaki disease at 15 months old, resulting in Glaucoma that ultimately took his sight by the age of 13.
 After moving to St. Louis from Kansas City to attend the Missouri School for the Blind, Brown took up wrestling and goalball before focusing on track.

 Brown first realized his dream of being a U.S. Paralympian after winning an essay contest to attend the Paralympic Games Beijing 2008.
 Since then, he earned a spot on the 2012 and 2016 U.S. Paralympic Teams.
-Together, with his sighted guide, Jerome Avery, Brown has gone on to become the first totally blind athlete to run under 11 seconds when he clocked 10.92 in 2014.
+With the help of a sighted guide, Brown has gone on to become the first totally blind athlete to run under 11 seconds when he clocked 10.92 in 2014.